 -wiki-

 Here in the Philippines we eat it with rice.
 There are so many ways to make this recipe your own.
 Picadillo is also good stuffed in any large bell pepper of your choice, topped with cheese (let the microwave do it's thing for 3-5 mins).
+This particular dish is one of my favorites prepared by my grandmother.
+My mother-in-law has her version of Picadillo too (which is in Oyster sauce).
+Now, I gathered the available ingredients from my pantry and crisper.

 What You Will Need: